jsantell/pcm-transform/README.md

 Constructor for a [transform stream](https://nodejs.org/api/stream.html#stream_class_stream_transform).
 Takes the following config options:

 * `batchSize` - Number of samples to batch together to be transformed.
 If using 16 bit samples in stereo (2 channels), each sample would be 4 bytes. (required)
+* `json` - Whether or not to write downstream a buffer than is JSON.parse'able. (default: `false`).
+See Rendering JSON section later.
 * `inputChannels` - Number of channels on the input PCM stream. (default: `2`)
 * `inputBitDepth` - Number of bits per sample (per channel). (default: `16`)
+* `outputBitDepth` - Number of bits per value for output.
+Used to convert buffers from transform functions into JSON. (default: `inputBitDepth`)
 * `transform` - Either a string name of a default transform (`min-max`), or a supplied transform function.
 The function takes as arguments `buffer`, `stream`, and `callback`.
 Any error or data passed into the callback gets emitted, or written downstream, accordingly.
 See [#custom%20transforms](Custom Transforms) for more info.
+* `head` - A buffer or string that gets written downstream when the streaming starts.
+* `tail` - A buffer or string that gets written downstream when the streaming completes.

 ## Transforms